saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#checkoutlinesadd">CheckoutLinesAdd</a></td>
 <td>

-Adds a checkout line to the existing Checkout.
+Adds a checkout line to the existing checkout.

 </td>
 </tr>